huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   format.
 The current time is in the UTC format.
 The HH value must be 1 greater than the hh value.
 The values of mm and MM must be the same and must be set to any of the following: 00, 15, 30, or 45.
 Example value: 08:15-09:15 23:00-00:
   00.

+* `period` - (Optional, String) Specifies the backup cycle.
+Automatic backups will be performed on the specified days of the week, except when disabling the automatic backup policy.
+The value range is a comma-separated number, where each number represents a day of the week.
+For example, a value of 1,2,3,4 would set the backup cycle to Monday, Tuesday, Wednesday, and Thursday.
+The default value is 1,2,3,4,5,6,7.

 The `parameters` block supports: